dystopian-games/project-fiter/README.md

 Project Fiter
 =============

-##### 2D scroller platformer, partially based on [Mario Bros](https://en.wikipedia.org/wiki/Mario_Bros.).
+##### 2D scroller platformer, based on the adventure of Senfer.
 We, as a team, want to create a game together, and learn about the process.
-##### The game starts with the objective of touching the end flag, with enemies and powerups along the way, which can be activated or killed by touching or jumping on respectively.
+##### The game starts with the objective of defeating the wizard boss, with enemies and powerups along the way, which can be activated or killed by touching or jumping on respectively.
+As the player completes each level, they collect ancient relics which grant them powers.
 The player starts off as a character, trying to avoid dying and defeating the bosses.
 The player is allowed a range of utilities to assist the left-to-right journey.

 Table of Contents
 -----------------